eresearchqut/VirReport/README.md

 ## Credits
 Roberto Barrero, 14/03/2019
 Desmond Schmidt, 2/7/2019
-Converted to Nextflow by Craig Windell, 11/2020
+Converted to Nextflow by Craig Windell and Maely Gauthier 11/2020
 Modified by Maely Gauthier 12/2021

 # Citations